-MPA Requirement V: Leadership Series (0 credit hours)
+Optional Leadership Series (0 credit hours)

-Students will complete a 4-week seminar on personal leadership development.
+Students are encouraged to opt into a 4-week seminar on personal leadership development.
 By the end of the series, students will construct a point of view on leadership and will build tools to help them manage themselves throughout their careers.
 Students should plan to enroll in the series before their requisite internship.
 Students should confer with their advisor(s) prior to registration each term to ensure they are making progress toward completing all degree requirements.